algosup/2023-2024-project-5-flutter-team-7/docs/management/management_artifacts.md

 ## MoSCoW

-The MoSCoW method is a prioritization technique used in management, business analysis, project management, and software development to reach a common understanding with stakeholders on the importance they place on the delivery of each requirement; it is also known as MoSCoW prioritization or MoSCoW analysis.
+The MoSCoW method is a prioritisation technique used in management, business analysis, project management, and software development to reach a common understanding with stakeholders on the importance they place on the delivery of each requirement; it is also known as MoSCoW prioritisation or MoSCoW analysis.

 | Must Have | Should Have | Could Have | Will not Have |
 | --- | --- | --- | --- |